 Getting buy-in to the plan

-Another big component of developing a business plan yourself is getting buy-in into the business plan – including your own commitment, as well as that of your team.
+Another big component of developing a business plan yourself is getting buy-in into the business plan and strategy – including your own commitment, as well as that of your team.
 Commitment is important to actually following through on it, and developing it yourself with the involvement of others at your company can help ensure that the team is committed to its implementation.

 It can be possible to fall into the trap of assuming that someone else would be better at writing your business plan that you.
 This is a bad trap to get into – if someone else would be better suited than you, why are you the one that is actually starting your business?
 Ultimately you need to ‘own’ your business – that is, own the decisions behind the company, and going through creating your business plan and strategy is a critical element of this.